Welcome to the Quote3D Documentation!

 • DELETE /v2/webhooks/{webhook_id} - Remove a webhook

-Supported events: quote.completed, quote.failed, file.uploaded.
+Supported events include: quote.completed, quote.failed, job.status_changed, widget.added_to_cart, file.uploaded.
 Webhooks include HMAC-SHA256 signatures for security verification.

 8. Analytics & Reporting